Example 6a: Transformer Training — PyTorch-Style (Imperative)#

 [7]:

-# Fresh model for compiled training
+# Fresh model + functional optimizer state for compiled run

-model2 = TransformerClassifier(
+model_c = TransformerClassifier(

 vocab_size=vocab_size, d_model=d_model, num_heads=num_heads,